 Because we rely on third parties to research and develop and to manufacture our product candidates, we must, at times, share trade secrets with them.
 We seek to protect our proprietary technology in part by entering into confidentiality agreements and, if applicable, material transfer agreements, consulting agreements or other similar agreements with our advisors, employees, third-party contractors and consultants prior to beginning research or disclosing proprietary information.
 These agreements typically limit the rights of the third parties to use or disclose our confidential information, including our trade secrets.
 Despite the contractual provisions employed when working with third parties, the need to share trade secrets and other confidential information increases the risk that such trade secrets become known by our competitors, are inadvertently incorporated into the technology of others, or are disclosed or used in violation of these agreements.
 Given that our proprietary position is based, in part, on our know-how and trade secrets, a competitor's discovery of our trade secrets or other unauthorized use or disclosure would impair our competitive position and may have a material adverse effect on our business.
-Moreover, enforcing a claim that a third party illegally obtained and is using any of our trade secrets is expensive and time consuming, and the outcome is unpredictable.
-In addition, courts outside the United States are sometimes less willing to protect trade secrets.
+Moreover, enforcing a claim that a third party illegally obtained and is using any of our trade secrets.
 If we choose to go to court to stop a third party from using any of our trade secrets, we may incur substantial costs.
 These lawsuits may consume our time and other resources even if we are successful.
 These lawsuits also may impact our ability to pursue agreements with third parties in the future.

 In addition, these agreements typically restrict the ability of our advisors, employees, third-party contractors and consultants to publish data potentially relating to our trade secrets, although our agreements may contain certain limited publication rights.
 For example, any academic institution that we may collaborate with in the future will usually expect to be granted rights to publish data arising out of such collaboration, provided that we are notified in advance and given the opportunity to delay publication for a limited time period in order for us to secure patent protection of intellectual property rights arising from the collaboration, in addition to the opportunity to remove confidential or trade secret information from any such publication.
 In the future we may also conduct joint research and development programs that may require us to share trade secrets under the terms of our research and development or similar agreements.
 A collaborator at such academic institution may use the information learned from the collaboration to compete with us, either in an academic or commercial setting.
-The collaborator may use the results obtained through the academic collaboration for the benefit of another commercial entity.
-The collaborator may use technology for the benefit of a third party even if we were entitled to a license or the right to negotiate for a license to the technology from the academic institution.
+The collaborator may use the results obtained through the academic collaboration for the benefit of a license to the technology from the academic institution.
 Despite our efforts to protect our trade secrets, our competitors may discover our trade secrets, either through breach of our agreements with third parties, independent development or publication of information by any of our third-party collaborators.
 A competitor's discovery of our trade secrets would impair our competitive position and have an adverse impact on our business.